Disclaimer: Nothing's mine.

 'Path?'
 Harry swept his eyes over the endless emerald.
 'What path?'

-Fleur laughed and let her dress fall; she pointed at a small, lichen-patterned, slim stone rising out of the green.
+Fleur laughed and let her dress fall, pointing at a small, lichen-patterned, slim stone rising out of the green.
 'That is the path.'

 Harry trailed her through the green, picking his way 'round fallen trunks, patches of nettles, and tangles of brambles until he reached the stone.
 Faint spirals marked its surface beneath Fleur's fingers.